-Any attorney may execute a JAC Registry Contract (Registry Contract).
+Any attorney may execute a statewide JAC Court-Appointed Registry Contract (Registry Contract).

 during the course of a fiscal year.
-Once an attorney signs the statewide Registry Contract, the attorney may be eligible for
+Once an attorney signs the Registry Contract, the attorney may be eligible for

 compensation for all court appointments, including off-registry appointments, from any circuit provided they are on

 the circuit’s court-appointed registry or provide an appropriate off-registry order of

 appointment (see below).

 Attorneys should be aware that executing the Registry Contract does not automatically result in registry appointments.